-Subject Encyclopedia: McGraw-Hill Encyclopedia of Science and Technology, 6th ed.
+Subject Encyclopedia:

-McGraw-Hill Encyclopedia of Chemical Technology (Interscience) 23 Vol.
+McGraw-Hill Encyclopedia of Science and Technology, 6th ed.
+Kirk-Other Encyclopedia of Chemical Technology (Inter science) 23 Vol.

-Dictionaries: Dictionaries are one of the most common reference books.
-Dictionary's Dictionaries: Dictionaries are one of an anguage or the special terms of a concern is words, either the general words of a language (monolingual), two local terms of a concern is words, either the general particular subject and may be in one language (monolingual), two languages (multilingual). (bilingual) or several languages (multilingual).
+pictionaries: Dictionaries are one of the most common reference books.
+Dictionary's concern is words, either the general words of a language or the special Dictionary s control pictionary s control pictionary s control words of a language or the special terms of a particular subject and may be in one language (monolingual), two languages (bilingual) or several languages (multilingual).
 Dictionary can be of language or subject.